Nonprofit Payment Processing| Key Concepts for Fundraising

 This question is especially important for large nonprofits that have too many donors, members, or event attendees to key in by hand.
 The answer lies in understanding which payment processors do integrate with your CRM, and which don’t.

-We’ll go over the important of software integrations in the next section, but the first thing that you have to know is that not all payment processors will integrate with your CRM.
+We’ll go over the importance of software integrations in the next section, but the first thing that you have to know is that not all payment processors will integrate with your CRM.
 Some, like most card terminals, will only accept payments.
 They don’t keep any data beyond what they need to make requests for payments.

 Some payment processors do integrate with other software options, though, so make sure that you do your research before making a purchase.
 A strong integration is crucial to a well-managed donor data strategy.